roman-milk/roman-milk.github.io/ally-born-to-dom-TalkMan.md

  As Rick sat down on the bench, catching his breath, I reached down to grab my towel and clean his cum off of me.
 Ally however put her hand on the towel, preventing me from taking it.

  "Uhuh, we're not done yet!" she said as she backed up and sat down on the other side of the room, right across from me.
 As she spread her legs, putting one foot on the bench with her, she stretched her index finger of her right hand and tapped it on her pussy as she looked at me.
 Rick, who had sat down on the benches perpendicular to Ally and mine, looked at us alternately, wondering how this was going to play out.
 I knew better than to go against Ally wishes – even if I had wanted to – and so I didn't pick up the towel, leaving Rick's cum exactly where it was and got on my hands and knees, crawling towards Ally in a slow, submissive pace.
 As soon as I was close enough, I pushed my face against her glistening cunt and started licking, pleasuring my little girl.
 Ally moaned, writhed and gently pulled my hair for the next ten minutes as I did my best to give her as much pleasure as I could.
 Although my submission and my humiliation was important to her, she still needed to get off as well.
-Report_Story #2